Program

 • Transcripts in languages other than English must be accompanied by a certified translation.

-• It is your responsibility to have completed an official and approved test with the appropriate score before the application deadline.
+• It is your responsibility to have completed any relevant test with the appropriate score before the application deadline.

-• Applicants will be required to upload a PDF copy of any required language test score.
-Uploaded test scores will be considered unofficial or preliminary.
+• Uploaded test scores will be considered unofficial or preliminary.

-• Applicants will be required to upload a PDF copy of their curriculum vitae or resume.
+• Applicants will be required to upload a PDF copy of any required test score.

 Contact